Happy End (band)

 Happy End (はっぴいえんど, Happī Endo) was a Japanese folk rock band active from 1969 to 1972.
 Composed of Haruomi Hosono, Takashi Matsumoto, Eiichi Ohtaki and Shigeru Suzuki, the band's pioneering sound was regarded as avant-garde to most Japanese at the time.
-They are considered to be among the most influential artists in Japanese music.
+They are considered to be among the most influential artists in Japanese music, with Mikiki crediting them with laying the foundation for Japanese rock.
 MTV described Happy End's music as "rock with psych smudges around the edges."